Dean's Scholars Curriculum

 The Dean’s Scholars Program provides an intensive research opportunity for undergraduate students who want to distinguish themselves both professionally and academically.
 Students will develop their research and communication skills as they construct a research project and work alongside a faculty mentor.

-The program is a commitment over two years and scholars will be required to take two 3-credit courses to complete the program.
-Please see below for a semester-by-semester breakdown of the requirements for the program. * Please note this curriculum reflects changes that will apply beginning with the 2025-2027 cohort. *
+The program involves a commitment over two semesters and scholars will be required to take two 3-credit courses to complete the program.
+Please see below for a semester-by-semester breakdown of the requirements for the program.

 Junior Year Curriculum